yuzhexu/EC601_Project2/README.md

 Search for Trails: Use the Google Maps API to allow users to search for trails based on their current location or a specified area.
 Trail Details: Overlay trail information on the map, including the path, length, and difficulty, using custom markers or layers.
 Weather Integration: Integrate a weather API to display current weather conditions on the map at the location of the trails.
+And Hiking API provide by exsit hiking website, get hiking path from the hiking applications.